NuGet/docs.microsoft.com-nuget/docs/create-packages/Symbol-Packages.md

 Note that `pack` requires Mono 4.4.2 on Mac OS X and does not work on Linux systems.
 On a Mac, you must also convert Windows pathnames in the `.nuspec` file to Unix-style paths.

-## Symbol package structure
+## Legacy symbol package structure

-A symbol package can target multiple target frameworks in the same way that a library package does, so the structure of the `lib` folder should be exactly the same as the primary package, only including `.pdb` files alongside the DLL.
+A legacy symbol package can target multiple target frameworks in the same way that a library package does, so the structure of the `lib` folder should be exactly the same as the primary package, only including `.pdb` files alongside the DLL.

-For example, a symbol package that targets .NET 4.0 and Silverlight 4 would have this layout:
+For example, a legacy symbol package that targets .NET 4.0 and Silverlight 4 would have this layout:

     \lib
         \net40